Last Gleaming

-"Last Gleaming" is the eighth and final storyarc of the Buffy the Vampire Slayer Season Eight series of comic books, based upon the television series of the same name, and is written by franchise creator Joss Whedon and Season Eight editor Scott Allie.
+"Last Gleaming" is the eighth and final storyarc in the Buffy the Vampire Slayer Season Eight comic book series, which is based on the television show.
+The arc was written by Joss Whedon and Season Eight editor Scott Allie.
 The story follows Buffy's attempt to destroy the source of all magic in order to defeat the apocalypse waged by Twilight.

 Plot

 Following the events of Twilight, Spike arrives with his crew to assist Buffy Summers' battle against Angel.
 He explains to her that the Twilight realm, created from Buffy and Angel's lovemaking, demands the Seed, the source of all magic found deep in the Hellmouth below the fallen Sunnydale.
 Angel is possessed by Twilight and tries to retrieve the Seed, while Earth is invaded by demons from other dimensions.
 The Scooby Gang believe the best course of action is to protect the Seed, as destroying the Seed or handing it over would return the demons to their respective dimensions but also rid the world of all magic.
-As Slayers from all over the world engage in a mass battle against the demon armies, Buffy and a select few reach down into the Hellmouth and encounter the Master who is guarding the Seed: a red, egg-shaped ball of energy.
+As Slayers engage in a mass battle, Buffy and a select few descend into the Hellmouth, where they find the Master guarding the Seed, a red, egg-shaped ball of energy.
 Willow confiscates the Seed from the Master and feels more powerful and more connected to the universe than ever; now able to destroy hordes of extra-dimensional demons above ground with ease.

 Underground, Angel arrives and exchanges blows with Buffy.
 Observing the couple's fight from afar, Giles, realising that Buffy would never kill Angel and is allowing herself to get distracted from destroying the Seed, takes the Scythe from Faith and charges toward the Seed.
 Angel, seeing what Giles intends to do, snaps his neck.
 Horrified by the death of her mentor, Buffy grabs the Scythe and uses it to smash the Seed before collapsing to the ground in tears beside Giles, causing all magic on Earth to vanish.
 All of the world's witches, including Willow, find themselves completely powerless.
 Warren Mears, who had been kept alive by Amy's spell, dies once again.
 The invading demons are returned to their own dimensions and the Twilight realm is vanquished.
 Angel is freed from his possession and, suddenly conscious of what he has done, turns catatonic with grief.

 Four months after the battle, Buffy is living a quiet and modest lifestyle in San Francisco and is staying at Dawn and Xander's apartment while waitressing by day and vampire slaying by night.
 The Slayers are viewed as social pariahs, for which they blame Buffy.
 Simone, in particular, wishes to kill her.
 Like other former witches, Willow is struggling with the loss of magic, and feeling powerless, ends her relationship with Kennedy.
 Finally, after inheriting Giles' estate, Faith takes Angel with her to bring him back on to the righteous path.